DaisukeDaisuke/AwaitFormOptions/README.md

 ## `neverRejects` and `throwExceptionInCaller`

-If neverRejects is false, the child generator must handle the exception
+If neverRejects is false, the child generator must handle the AwaitFormException

 If throwExceptionInCaller is true, the parent generator will receive an AwaitFormException